upleveled/system-setup/windows.md

     **Option A - Windows 10/11 Pro:**

-    1. Open PowerShell as administrator (like in step 2).
-    2. Copy and run each of these lines separately in the PowerShell window:
+    1. Search for Hyper in the start menu, then right click on it and choose "Run as Administrator".
+    2. Copy the following text and paste it into Hyper.
+Hit enter.

     ```bash
     choco install wsl2 -y
     choco install wsl-ubuntu-2004 -y
-    choco install docker-desktop -y
-    ```

-    3. Search for Hyper in the start menu, then right click on it and choose "Run as Administrator".
-    4. Copy the following text and paste it into Hyper.
-Hit enter.

-    ```bash
     choco install docker-desktop -y
     ```